"I Love Lucy" introduced me to a notion of "love,"

 Subsequently Lord Longford and Mary Whitehouse joined forces to fight pornography and curtail the free spirit of the 60's.
 It did not go well for them.
 The rest of us, including Germain Greer, had a wonderful time.

-"We were golden."
+"We are golden."
 Joni Mitchell.